 When it comes to online gaming, your safety is paramount.
 Generally, there’s nothing to be worried about, but there are some natural risks in the online gaming world that you need to be aware of – no matter which device you’re playing on.

 As a helping hand and friendly nudge in the right direction, this guide has gathered together a list of 8 device requirements for your online gaming safety.
-Make sure to follow them closely, as they’ll make sure you have the best possible experience!
+Make sure to follow them closely, as they’ll make sure you have the best possible gaming experience!